d-code-ltd/wp-fusion-custom-crm/README.md

 ## License

-This project is licensed under the GPL License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL License - see the [LICENSE.md](LICENSE.md) file for details.